miikanissi/miikanissi.com/content/posts/qtile-window-manager.md

 os.environ["QT_QPA_PLATFORMTHEME"] = "qt5ct"
 ```

-This configuration will surely change in the future and you can always find my most
+This configuration will surely change in the future, and you can always find my most
 up-to-date setup on my [GitHub](https://github.com/miikanissi/dotfiles).